Memorial Day: What it really stands for

 Photo courtesy Phil Heim / Beaufortpics.com

-As we enter the Memorial Day weekend in the Lowcountry, folks are planning cookouts, trips to the beach and taking the boat out for an extended spin on Beaufort’s local waterways and maybe even having a few beers and corn hole over at the sandbar.
+As we approach and enjoy the Memorial Day weekend in the Lowcountry, folks are planning cookouts, trips to the beach and taking the boat out for an extended spin on Beaufort’s local waterways and maybe even having a few beers and corn hole over at the sandbar.

 Wait.
 That’s not really what Memorial Day is for…is it?